bentlemon/Dog-Knight-/README.md

 # Dog Knight!
-(Course project - TMN114)
 ## Description
-A simple behaviour tree implementation in Unity (2022).
-Made for the course _Artificial Intelligence for Interactive Media_ at LiU University.
+A simple behaviour tree implementation in Unity (2022) with patrol and attack!

+### Code
+Originally uploaded to Gitlab, only asset code is provided here!!

 ## Tree setup for Knight Dog
 Dog knight has a simple tree setup that is the following: